Crop diversity for a transition towards sustainable agriculture

 Arable farmers, researchers and chain partners are joining forces to achieve a breakthrough in the transition to sustainable arable farming in the five-year research programme CropMix.
 The focus is on increasing crop diversity, in particular through strip cropping.
 By doing so, we want to bring ecology and arable farming together and drive the societal transition to a more sustainable, ecology-based agricultural system.

-MoestuinMix: new season in 2026!
+MoestuinMix: third season in progress!

-A frequently asked question from arable farmers considering strip cropping or other forms of mixed cropping is: which crops go well together?
-To find out, we enlisted the help of more than 900 experienced and inexperienced vegetable gardeners to test different combinations in our citizen science experiment MoestuinMix.
-We did this for the second year in 2025.
-We are currently processing the results.
+A common question from arable farmers considering strip cropping or other forms of intercropping is: which crops go well together?
+To find out, we enlisted the help of both experienced and inexperienced vegetable gardeners for the third season in a row to test various combinations in our MoestuinMix experiment.
+Interest is high: we’ve received over 2,350 sign-ups this year!
+Want to join in?
+Go to the sign up page or read the results of 2024 and 2025.

 News